Overview

 All payout webhooks follow the same root layout: amounts,metadata, type, provider, your internal order_id, recipient, and exactly one extra object whose JSON key matches provider (paypal, crypto, or any future rail).
 That object carries provider-specific identifiers and details only—no duplicate amounts.

-Some event types add optional root fields (e.g. reason on payout.rejected when an admin note exists).
+Some event types add optional root fields (e.g. reason on payout.rejected and payout.reversed when an admin note exists).
 Omitted fields are not sent.

 Reference payload